deadlauncherg/Hosting-panel/README.md

 systemctl restart nginx
 ```
 # How to start
-- Run `npm .` on the vps to start Dashboard
+- Run `node .` on the vps to start Dashboard
 - Make Sure Configure you settings.json according to Your wish

 # If Using Non ipv4 Vps